Northeastern Minnesota Book Awards (NEMBA)

 Book Fair, Reception, Featured Speaker, and Awards Presentation

-The 29th annual Northeastern Minnesota Book Awards (NEMBA) will be presented at a public celebration on Thursday, May 18, 2017, at the Kirby Ballroom on the University of Minnesota Duluth campus.
-The 29th annual NEMBA will honor books published in 2016.
-The awards showcase and honor authors and books that capture the spirit of the Northland and substantially represent northeastern Minnesota.
-The celebration will include featured speaker Larry Weber, a book fair, and refreshments.
-The program and awards presentation, in the Kirby Ballroom on the UMD campus, is free and open to the public, with parking available in several lots and meters on campus.
+The 30th Annual Northeastern Minnesota Book Awards (NEMBA) will be presented at an evening public celebration on Thursday, May 24, 2018 at the Northland Country Club.
+The 30th annual NEMBA will honor books published in 2017.
+The Northeastern Minnesota Book Awards was created to showcase and honor authors and books that capture the spirit of the Northland and substantially represent northeastern Minnesota in the areas of history, culture, heritage, or lifestyle.

-Nominations were accepted in one of six categories (nominations closed February 1, 2017):
+Nominations were accepted in one of six categories (Nominations closed February 1, 2018):

 (1) Nonfiction: nonfiction works such as history, biography, guidebooks, cookbooks, books about science and nature, and scholarly works.